Sub Pop: Deluxe editions

 Starting in 2008, Sub Pop has released Deluxe Editions of its top-selling albums, which features a remastered version of the album, as well as some live tracks and demos.
 The albums released under this were Nirvana’s Bleach, Mudhoney's Superfuzz Bigmuff, Sebadoh's Bakesale, Jason Loewenstein's Codes, The Postal Service's Give Up, and Red Red Meat's Bunny Gets Paid.

 In popular culture

 Sub Pop, its founders, and some acts on the label were featured on season 1, episode 5 of Vice Media's Dark Side of the 90's entitled "Grunge and the Seattle Sound".

 In the 2000 film High Fidelity, a Sub Pop sticker can be seen in several scenes that take place in the main character’s record store.

-In David Fincher’s The Killer, the central villain, played by Arliss Howard, wears a Sub Pop T-shirt.
+In David Fincher's The Killer, the central villain, played by Arliss Howard, wears a Sub Pop T-shirt.

+The record label is featured in the 2026 video game Forza Horizon 6, with a dedicated radio station to the label and its current lineup of artists.
+KEXP DJs Abbie Gobeli and Atticus George-Andrijeski, both of whom also work for Sub Pop, serve as the in-game station's DJs.